 Skip advert

 Polestar 3 verdict

-The Polestar 3 marks the Swedish brand’s debut in the growing electric premium SUV market, and it certainly has enough technology and plush materials to appeal to the more discerning buyer.
-Official battery ranges that start from 349 miles give it an edge over a number of rivals, too.
-The 3 isn’t as entertaining to drive as the Polestar brand positioning would have you believe, however, even if you choose the optional Performance Pack.
+The Polestar 3 marks the Swedish brand’s debut in the growing premium electric SUV market, and it certainly has enough technology and plush materials to appeal to the more discerning buyer.
+Official battery ranges that start from 352 miles give it an edge over a number of rivals, too.
+The 3 perhaps isn’t as entertaining behind the wheel as the Polestar brand would have you believe, but there’s a nice balance between an involving drive and a comfortable ride.

 Details, specs and alternatives

-The Polestar 3 is the third standalone model to come from this Swedish brand, hence its name.
-Prior to this, the Polestar 2 was its only mainstream market entry as the limited-production Polestar 1 PHEV sold in very small numbers.
+The Polestar 3 is the third standalone model to come from this Swedish brand, hence its name, and sits above the Polestar 4 coupe-SUV, which was launched afterwards.
+Prior to the 3, the Polestar 2 was the company’s only mainstream market entry, because the limited-production Polestar 1 PHEV sold in very small numbers.
 Of course, Polestar did exist before the 1 was introduced, but it was a performance subsidiary of Volvo at the time.

 Advertisement - Article continues below

-This all-new arrival means a new market for Polestar to crack, as the Polestar 3 is a fully-sized premium SUV.
-This puts it in the ring with established models like the Audi Q8 e-tron, BMW iX and Mercedes EQE SUV, as well as the Volvo EX90, which shares the same SPA2 architecture.
+The Polestar 3 is a full-size premium SUV, which puts it in the ring with established models including the BMW iX and Mercedes EQE SUV, as well as the Volvo EX90, which shares the same SPA2 architecture.

+Skip advert